B.S. in Journalism and Emerging Media

 * Pass the SOCM Entrance Exam with a score of 78% or higher.
 Students who fail to pass the grammar test in three attempts must pursue majors in other departments.
-PLEASE NOTE: The entrance exam requirement is temporarily waived for the remainder of the 2020-2021 academic year, effective through the end of July 2021.
+PLEASE NOTE: The entrance exam requirement is temporarily waived and will continue to be waived throughout the 2021-2022 academic year, effective until the end of July 2022.

 *All communication majors must earn a grade of “C” or better in all communication courses counted toward their degree.